Project update

 The Draft Industrial Design Guidelines (IDG) includes specific treatments for site boundaries that adjoin areas of environmental significance (e.g. grasslands).
 These treatments include specific setbacks, materials and plant species.

-Hobsons Bay City Council is currently preparing a new Economic Development Strategy (EDS).
-The new EDS will be a forward-looking strategy that will prioritise creating a positive economic environment for businesses and people who visit, live and work in Hobsons Bay.
-The new EDS will include actions over a five-year period to support local economic growth.
+Hobsons Bay City Council has recently adopted a new Economic Development Strategy (EDS).
+The EDS 2023-28 is a forward-looking strategy that prioritises creating a positive economic environment for businesses and people who visit, live and work in Hobsons Bay.
+The new EDS includes actions over a five-year period to support local economic growth.

 The EDS focuses on the entire Hobsons Bay economy whilst the ILMS is focused on industrial land only (not commercial or tourism).
 The ILMS is a longer term strategy (15 years) and will direct future policy to be implemented via a planning scheme amendment.